ClimateImpactLab/energy-code-release-2020/2_projection/1_prepare_projection_files/readme.md

         2. A `model` config.
 This contains information on the projection model.
 It tells the projection system where to find the csvv, and provides information on how the projected model is constructed.
   - ***Aggregation***:
     - Aggregation configs are inputs to the aggregation of projection system results.
 Aggregation performs two functions; spatial aggregation, and unit conversion.
-      - Spatial aggregation converts our impacts from being at the Impact Region level higher administrative units (eg country level or global level).
+      - Spatial aggregation converts our impacts from being at the Impact Region level to higher administrative units (eg country level or global level).
       - Unit conversion aggregation converts projections from being in units of energy use per capita to dollars, or to dollars per person.
   - ***Extraction***:
     - Extraction configs are used to extract results from the netcdf outputs of the projection system into user friendly `.csv` files for post-projection analysis.